SimplyProgrammer/Minecraft-Deobfuscator3000/README.md

 # How to use
 1. As well as BON, Deobfuscator3000 is programmed in Java so you need Java to run it!
 2. First you need to select deobfuscation mappings!
 These are excel files that tell the deobfuscator what to do with your mod!
 Defaulty there are mappings for 1.7.10 and 1.12.X and all what you need to do is write/select path to one of these folders into the first text field.
 If your mod is on a different version, then you need to obtain mappings for this certain version!
-In this case the best thing you can do is download them in [MCP](http://www.modcoderpack.com/), unpack the downloaded zip and select "conf" folders path into first the text field!
+In this case the best thing you can do is download them from [MCP](http://www.modcoderpack.com/), unpack the downloaded zip and select "conf" folders path into first the text field!
 3. Now you need to decompile your mods jar!
 For this, I recommend to use Procyon on this online [Java decompiler](http://www.javadecompilers.com/).
 4. After decompiling your mod, all what you need to do is select the path of the downloaded zip into the second text field and hit "Deobfuscate" button that supposed to be active by this time.
 If it is not there is most likely something wrong with deobfuscation mappings path or mods zip path.
 In this case the path in the text area will be red otherwise there should be no problem!
 5. After clicking on "Deobfuscate" button program will take a while to deobfuscate the selected mod using selected mappings.
 Unzipped folder with deobfuscated mod sources will appear on your desktop.
 Now you have decompiled and deobfuscated mod sources to work with.
 ## Since 1.2.0
 Since application was wrapped into installer and procyon decompiler was implemented, using procedure is now far easier!
 1. Download and install deobfuscator from [here](https://drive.google.com/u/0/uc?export=download&confirm=H8-1&id=1rGNEUmifdM7jomaKo_O6nyKTTUBrHk7_)!
-2. Select deobfuscation mappings!
+2. Select deobfuscation mappings or download them from [MCP](http://www.modcoderpack.com/)!
 3. Select your mods .jar file and make sure that checkbox is checked!
 4. Click on deobfuscate, wait for it to finish and you are basically done (decompiled and deobfuscate mod sources will appear in the same folder as you mod jar file)!